-Distribution Format
+Library Format

-The Icon program library is distributed on a DOS-format diskette.
 The root directory of the library is ipl ("Icon program library").
-There are three subdirectories: progs, procs, and data.
-Information on installing the programs and procedures is given in the corresponding part of the manual.
+There are four subdirectories: source, progs, procs, and data.
+The subdirectory source contains Icon source code for both programs and procedure libraries.
+Compiled programs are in progs and translated procedures are in procs.
 The subdirectory data contains sample input for programs in progs.
 The names of programs and data files generally coincide, with the extensions of data files providing some differentiating identification.
 For example, the data file csgen.abc is input to the program csgen.
 There are also several files with the extension .txt that contain English-language text that is suitable as input to any of the programs that process text files.